iankorovinsky/ignition-hacks/README.md

 spleef.ai is an innovative interview assistant that employs cutting-edge AI technology to provide you with real-time feedback on your interview question responses. 🤖🎤

 Upon starting, users are guided to a screen where they can select the type of question they wish to practice.
-The options include a range of difficulty levels: easy, medium, and hard and different interview category formats: behavioral, situational, motivational, and personal.
+The options include a range of difficulty levels: easy, medium, and hard and different interview category formats: behavioural, situational, motivational, and personal.
 This versatility ensures that users can tailor their practice to match their specific interview needs. 📝🔍

 Having made their selection, users are presented with the generated interview question.
 This dynamic aspect of spleef.ai ensures that every practice session is unique, mirroring the unpredictability of real interviews.
-Once users feel prepared to tackle the question, they can start recording their response.
+Once users feel prepared to tackle the question, they can start recording their responses.
 The platform seamlessly integrates with your device's recording capabilities, making the process straightforward and intuitive. 🎥🔴

 And here's where the magic truly happens!
 Once the response recording is complete, spleef.ai's AI engine kicks into action.
 It meticulously analyzes your response, considering factors like content, coherence, tone, and more.
 Within moments, you'll receive comprehensive feedback on your performance.
-This feedback isn't generic; it's tailored to your specific response and provides insights that guide you towards improvement.
+This feedback isn't generic; it's tailored to your specific response and provides insights that guide you toward improvement.
 Whether it's pointing out areas for enhancement, highlighting strengths, or suggesting ways to structure your answers more effectively – the feedback is your personalized roadmap to success. 🗺️📊

 ## 💬 How we built spleef.ai 🛠️